DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 components.

 ### PHP
 PHP version 7.4 is the minimum supported version.
-PHP 8.0 has not been tested.
+Limited testing has been done on PHP 8.0 and 8.1.

 The following PHP extensions are required.
 They are listed below with their Ubuntu system package names.